ibm-bluemix-mobile-services/bmd-content-seven/tile.md

-# Create Your Next Project
+# Video Tutorial

-Choose a starter project that best matches your needs.
-Add Push, Analytics, and Authentication capabilities, and configure your working code!
+Watch a video tutorial about how to create your project from the Basic Code Starter and generate your project code for iOS.